SensesProject/land-use/src/assets/text/en.md

 +++ sustainable 0

-## Is it possible to reach the Paris Agreement goals without major trade-offs in the AFOLU sector?
+## Is it Possible to Reach the Paris Agreement Goals Without Major Trade-Offs in the AFOLU Sector?

 The 1.5°C pathway presented above is compatible with the Paris Agreement goals but comes with a trade-off regarding food security.
 Therefore, the question arises if it is possible to minimize such unwanted trade-offs.
 In this context, dietary patterns play an important role, because the production of animal-based food products is land-demanding.
 Therefore, a shift of dietary patterns towards less animal-based food products could reduce the overall pressure in the AFOLU sector, which would be of particular advantage in a mitigation pathway with land-based CDR.